 - Enhance their competence in analysing questions about EU differentiation thoroughly, critically, and independently

 - Enhance their competence concerning the internal working and external relations of the EU

-Teaching will overall be digital, but a combination of physical presence on campus and digital learning will be available depending on the development of the Covid-19 pandemic.
+Teaching will take place in a hybrid format, with the option of both physical and digital participation, depending on the development of the Covid-19 pandemic.

 The course will take form as an intensive 4-day seminar and will be structured around the foregoing key topics.
 Active participation in seminar discussions is expected.

-During the course, the participant will be required to:
+During the course, the participants will be required to:

 - Hold an individual presentation

 - Attend and participate actively in seminars

 - Submit an outline for the exam paper